 • How to Talk to Your Parents About Money (even though parents are supposed to know everything)

 • Entrepreneuring Your Way to Financial Freedom (all about optimizing your financial path on your own)

 The name says it all.
 This podcast explores every aspect of the statement “How do you think I got so rich?”
 Investor hosts Preston Pysh and Stig Brodersen focus on uber-successful rich people like Warren Buffett and Twitter’s Jack Dorsey, and how they made their millions.
 Then they teach you how to do it, too (even if it’s on a smaller stage).

 Recent episodes of note include:

-• Bitcoin Basics (and how the bitcoin movement is growing and accomplishing awesomeness)
+• Bitcoin Basics (and how the bitcoin movement is growing)

 • Creating an ETF (watch the birth of a new exchange-traded fund!)